tailhook/vagga/docs/build_steps.rst

    Example::

        setup:
-       - !Ubuntu trusty
+       - !Ubuntu xenial

-   The value is single string having the codename of release ``trusty`` or ``precise`` known to work at the time of writing.
+   The value is single string having the codename of release ``xenial``, ``trusty`` and ``precise`` known to work at the time of writing.

    The Ubuntu images are updated on daily basis.
 But vagga downloads and caches the image.
 To update the image that was downloaded by vagga you need to clean the cache.

+   .. note:: This is shortcut install that enables all the default that are
+      enabled in :step:`UbuntuRelease`.
+You can switch to ``UbuntuRelease`` if you need fine-grained control of things.

 .. step:: UbuntuRelease